Open

 Directions

-From Hoodsport, travel US Highway 101 north for approximately 22 miles to the Duckabush Recreation Area.
-Turn west onto Duckabush River Road/Forest Service Road 2510.
-Drive 5 miles to the campground entrance on the left.
+From Hoodsport, WA travel US Highway 101 north for approximately 22 miles to the Duckabush Recreation Area.
+Turn west onto the Duckabush River Road/Forest Service Road #2510.
+Drive 5 miles to the entrance of Collins Campground on the left side of the road.

 Amenities